ThomasBrdes/bike-count-DSB/README.md

 ### Notebooks
 Several Jupyter notebooks are available for elaborating strategies, exploratory data analysis, model experimentation, and final model execution:
-- `bike_counters_starting_kit.ipynb` : Initial file given to explore data
 - `Metadata_stategy.ipynb`: For presenting metadata from each datasets used and collaborate on strategies
-- `Data_exploration.ipynb`: For initial exploration and visualization of the datasets.
+- `Data_exploration.ipynb`: For initial exploration and visualization of the datasets and external datasets.
 - `model_tuning.ipynb`: Used to fine-tune the model's hyperparameters.
-- `Training_model.ipynb`: Executes the final model training and prediction pipeline.
+- `Training_model.ipynb`: For merging all data, preprocess it, testing it on different models and visualize final results.
+- `Training_model_pipeline_final.ipynb`: Pipeline of the best model obtained from `Training_model.ipynb` with predictions of final test dataset.

 ### `submissions/`
 Contains Python function modules that are used to format and submit predictions to Kaggle competitions.
 These functions ensure that submissions adhere to the competition's requirements.
+- `estimator_submission.py`: Python file for submission of our final solution on Kaggle.

 ### `utils/`
 This directory includes utility scripts that support data operations:
-- `get_data.py`: Functions for loading, cleaning, and merging datasets to prepare them for analysis.
+- `get_data.py`: Functions for loading, cleaning, and merging datasets to prepare them for analysis and training.
-- `training_utilities.py`: Functions dedicated to configuring, training, and evaluating the machine learning model.

 ### Submissions

-Upload your script file `.py` to Kaggle using the Kaggle interface directly.
-The platform will then execute your code to generate your submission csv file, and compute your score.
-Note that your submission .csv file must have the columns "Id" and "bike_log_count", and be of the same length as `final_test.parquet`.
+We worked first with python file for submission on kaggle then switched to local creation of the csv.
+We forgot to switch back to the original method preferred by the challenge.
+The file `estimator_submission.py` contains what should have been put in the kaggle challenge.

 ## Authors